 PassiveHouse standard – primary energy demand of 8,628 kWh/year

-Note 2: The EkoModel Home is, of course, being built entirely to the PassiveHouse standard and will meet that 8,628 kWh/year site load.
+Note 2: The EkoModel Home was, of course, built entirely to the PassiveHouse standard and meets the 8,628 kWh/year site load.

 Another way of considering just how much better the PassiveHouse standard primary energy demand is compared to R2000 is to look at the PV or photovoltaic input required for a new home built to either standard.

 Many home owners are now attracted by the potential for offsetting or meeting their home’s energy demand with solar panels.
 Consider this:

 Ottawa’s average PV potential on an annual basis is 3.7 hours per day.

 The EkoModel Home has a 6kW PV solar array.
 Multiplied by 3.7 hours per day, this comes to 8,103 kWh/year.
 If built to R2000 standard, the home would need to have the equivalent of 21,366 kWh/year, which would mean a 15.8kW PV solar array.